rspec/rspec-rails/README.md

 ## View specs

 View specs default to residing in the `spec/views` folder.
-Tagging any context with the metadata `:type => :view` treats it's examples as view specs.
+Tagging any context with the metadata `:type => :view` treats its examples as view specs.

 View specs mix in `ActionView::TestCase::Behavior`.